kekouebla/KinvitechCICD/README.md

 # KinvitechCICD
-This solution contains projects that demonstrate the continuous delivery of software with the following tools:
+This solution contains projects that demonstrate the continuous delivery of software with the following tool:
 * [Wercker](http://www.wercker.com/)
 ## Getting Started